 Cost projections clarify the challenge.
-While actual costs and rates of inflation may vary, it has been estimated that a child who enters kindergarten in 2023 will face four-year costs of almost \$250,000 if he or she chooses an outof-state public university in 2036 (assumptions include an annual 3 percent increase for tuition, fees, room and board).
-For a private college, costs would be significantly higher.
+While actual costs and rates of inflation may vary, it has been estimated that a child who enters kindergarten in 2024 will face four-year costs of almost \$300,000 if he or she chooses an out-of-state public university in 2037 (assumptions include an annual 3 percent increase for tuition, fees, room and board).